The Generator House

 Conserving a valuable example of industrial heritage

-During this project, a viewing platform by the Orangery Café will be available for you to see the conservation in action.
-They'll also be historical interpretation for you to read more about the family of engineers who worked inside the Generator House, including a daughter who fixed the dynamos and charged the huge glass batteries.
+The first phase of restoration has already begun.
+This involves stabilising the walls, replacing doors and windows and adding a completely new roof to make the building watertight.
+We've created a viewing platform (opposite the Orangery Café) for you to see the conservation work in action.
+There's also historical interpretation for you to read more about the family of engineers who worked inside the Generator House, including a daughter who fixed the dynamos and charged the huge glass batteries.